Skip to main content

 532,768

 5xx and 429 responses can optionally include a Retry-After header.
 The Retry-After header provides the minimum time the client should wait before retrying the request.
 The header value can be an integer number of seconds or a date string.
-For more information, see the MDN Web Docs.
+For more information, see the Retry-After documentation on MDN.